Posted by Amanda

 Salad instead of pizza.
 Blergh.

 About AmandaI knit only when I'm not drinking coffee, sleeping or lifting heaving things and putting them back down.
 I'm a freelance writer and I adore my job.
 I don't write about this, though I do and am obsessed with CrossFit.
-I eat Paleo and love cooking.
+I eat Primal and love cooking.
 I write about both of these things.
 I greatly appreciate your feedback and comments!
-If you like what you've seen in my blogs, please feel free to message me here or on Ravelry, or e-mail me at email@example.com.
+If you like what you've seen in my blogs, please feel free to message me here or on Ravelry, or e-mail me at firstname.lastname@example.org.
 I have patterns for sale!
 Go to Ravelry and search KnitEatLift and you'll find my patterns.
 The store is always growing and soon will have more patterns to purchase.
 I hope you enjoy them.

 Posted on November 5, 2012, in Paleo and tagged almond flour, baking, breakfast, chocolate chip cookies, ground coffee beans, I hate the lurong paleo challenge, paleo, recipe translation.
 Bookmark the permalink.
 Leave a comment.